-The rule also establishes a new dispute resolution process for uninsured patients who believe they’ve received an overly pricey medical bill.
+A new dispute resolution process was implemented for uninsured patients who believe they’ve received an overly pricey medical bill.
 Physicians and other “providers” will now be required to give patients an estimate of their costs prior to a procedure.
 If the charges ultimately prove to be much higher, uninsured patients can enlist an outside arbitrator to challenge them.

 ACP submitted comments to CMS based on ACP’s guiding policy on surprise medical bills which is outlined in its position paper entitled, “Improving Health Care Efficacy and Efficiency Through Increased Transparency.”

 So far, in 2023, twelve bill have been introduced in state legislatures to address surprise medical billing (see what bills were introduced in 2020-2023).
 According to the Centers for Health Insurance Reforms, more than 50 percent of states have protections in place to prevent or limit surprise medical billing for some of their residents.
 Those state laws vary from comprehensive to limited protections.
 The enactment of the No Surprises Act will fill gaps in state authority and extend similar protections to the other states.

 - Consumers: new protections against surprise medical bills